-Members provide services in a variety of fields, independently of the Ujamaa Works network.
+Members provide services independently of the Ujamaa Works network in a variety of areas.

 Real estate finance